 Configure Exchange Server public folders for a hybrid deployment

-Summary: Instructions for enabling Exchange Online users to access on-premises public folders in your Exchange Server environment.
+Summary: Instructions for enabling Exchange Online users to access on-premises public folders in your Exchange 2013, Exchange 2016, or Exchange 2019 environment.

 If you have Exchange 2010 public folders, see Configure legacy on-premises public folders for a hybrid deployment.

-This article describes how to enable your Exchange Online, Office 365, and Microsoft 365 users to access public folders in Exchange Server.
-To enable on-premises Exchange Server users to access public folders in Exchange Online, see Configure Exchange Online public folders for a hybrid deployment.
+This article describes how to enable your Exchange Online, Microsoft 365, or Office 365 users to access public folders in Exchange 2013, Exchange 2016 and Exchange 2019 (for the rest of this article, referred to as Exchange Server).
+To enable on-premises Exchange Server users to access public folders in Exchange Online, Microsoft 365, or Office 365, see Configure Exchange Online public folders for a hybrid deployment.

-An Exchange Online, Office 365, or Microsoft 365 user must be represented by a MailUser object in the Exchange on-premises environment in order to access Exchange Server public folders.
+An Exchange Online, Microsoft 365, or Office 365 user must be represented by a MailUser object in the Exchange on-premises environment in order to access Exchange Server public folders.
 This MailUser object must also be local to the target Exchange Server public folder hierarchy.
-If you have Exchange Online, Office 365, or Microsoft 365 users who aren't currently represented on-premises by MailUser objects, refer to the Microsoft Knowledge Base article KB3106618 to create matching on-premises entities.
+If you have Exchange Online, Microsoft 365, or Office 365 users who aren't currently represented on-premises by MailUser objects, refer to the Microsoft Knowledge Base article KB3106618 to create matching on-premises entities.

 What do you need to know before you begin?

-Implementing public folder coexistence for a hybrid deployment of Exchange with Office 365 or Microsoft 365 may require you to fix conflicts during the import procedure.
-Conflicts can happen due to non-routable email addresses assigned to mail enabled public folders, conflicts with other users and groups in Office 365 or Microsoft 365, and other attributes.
+Implementing public folder coexistence for a hybrid deployment of Exchange with Office 365 may require you to fix conflicts during the import procedure.
+Conflicts can happen due to non-routable email addresses assigned to mail enabled public folders, conflicts with other users and groups in Office 365, and other attributes.